Skip to main content

 Handling Results with the for Dynamic Shortcode

-The for Dynamic Shortcode in WordPress is a powerful tool used in conjunction with other Dynamic Shortcodes like query:posts or query:users to iterate over and display the results they return.
+The for Dynamic Shortcode in WordPress is a powerful tool used in conjunction with other Dynamic Shortcodes such as query:posts or query:users to iterate over and display the results they return.
 This section explains how to use the for shortcode to manage and present data retrieved by Query Dynamic Shortcodes.

 Understanding the Output of Dynamic Shortcodes